grpc/proposal/A71-xds-fallback.md

 that this can happen only when the primary and fallback server use the same resource names.

-This may also happen in non-fallback cases with the configs that span several xDS resources.
-The main case where this is likely to come up in practice is HTTP filter configs split across LDS and RDS.
-Control planes may avoid that problem by inlining the RouteConfiguration into the LDS resource.
+Config tears can also happen in non-fallback cases with configs that span several xDS resources, and this is not something that the client can address in that more general case, so this is something control planes already need to be aware of.
+We considered trying to address it for the fallback case by adding the xDS server name to the XdsClient watcher API, so that it became part of the key for the dependent watchers, thus ensuring that we never mix resources from the primary or fallback servers.
+However, this would have required significant implementation work and would have introduced a seldom-used and therefore less well-exercised code-path that would likely have reduced reliability instead of increasing it.
+And since this would not have helped for the more general case anyway, we decided not to pursue it.

-gRPC team considered addressing this in the fallback case by making the source xDS server name to the XdsClient but ultimately decided against it as it would require a significant implementation work and would not receive sufficient testing and may reduce reliability instead of increasing it.
-It would still not help with config tears in non-fallback cases.
+The main case where config tears is likely to come up in practice is HTTP filter configs split across LDS and RDS.
+We recommend that control planes avoid that problem by inlining the RouteConfiguration into the LDS resource.

 #### Flapping